 # curl -u SFTP_UserName:SFTP_Password -T -k sftp://linuxteck.com/README.txt

 Note: Using the above commands we can upload files directly to FTP/SFTP server.
-To upload the file to the FTP server you need to use the 1st command i.e, “The Normal FTP:” stated above and for the SFTP you can use the 2nd command stated above “For SFTP:”.
-The ‘-T’ flag represents to upload-file and the ‘-k’ flag used in SFTP is explicitly allowed curl to perform “insecure” SSL connections and transfers.
-Here also you can use an anonymous login to upload the files.
-In the above example, I have uploaded directly “linuxteck.sql.gz” file to both the FTP and SFTP Server.
+To upload the file to the FTP server you need to use the 1st command i.e, "The Normal FTP:" stated above and for the SFTP you can use the 2nd command stated above "For SFTP:".
+The '-T' flag represents the upload file and the '-k' flag used in SFTP explicitly allows curl to perform "insecure" SSL connections and transfers.
+Here you can use an anonymous login to upload the files.
+In the above example, I have uploaded the "linuxteck.sql.gz" file directly to both the FTP and SFTP Server.

 10. How to delete files directly from FTP Server?

 # curl ftp://linuxteck.com -X 'DELE linuxteck.sql.gz' -u FTP_UserName:FTP_Password

 Note: Using the above command we can delete files directly from the FTP Server, but make sure and be clear before executing this command.
 In this example, I have deleted the "linuxteck.sql.gz" file using the above command.

 11. How to send an email using SMTP Protocol?

 # curl --url "smtps://smtp.example.com:465" --ssl-reqd --mail-from "[email protected]" --mail-rcpt "[email protected]" --upload-file /root/linuxteck.com/emailcontent.txt --user "[email protected]:Password" --insecure

 Note: Using the above curl command we can send emails directly to the recipient email using SMTP protocol in Terminal.
 For testing, you need to replace all the "example.com" domains with your respective domain names.
 Please find the short explanation of the above command :